k79639/Professor-Quote-Machine/README.md

 # 🧠 Professor Quote Machine

-A chaotic, brutally honest, and darkly humorous quote generator featuring real professor lines that make you question your life choices.
-Built for the CodeCircuit Hackathon by Outlier AI.
+A chaotic, brutally honest, and darkly humorous quote generator featuring professor lines that make you question your life choices.
+Built for the CodeCircuit Hackathon.

 > _"WiFi is a big swimming pool and there are still people peeing in it."_
 > — probably your CS professor